-- 1. Send a re-application packet to the licensee 120 days before the license expires.
-For applications received before the expiration date, the license remains in effect until DLR completes the renewal.
+- 1. Send a re-application packet to the licensee 120 calendar days before the license expires.
+For applications received before the expiration date, the license remains in effect until LD completes the renewal.
 The packet must include: - 1.
 Family Home Study Application DCYF 10-354 - 2.
 Background Authorizations DCYF 09-653 - 3.
 Financial Worksheet DCYF 14-452 - 4.
 Policy Agreements DCYF 10-290 - 5.
 Emergency Evacuation Plan DCYF 16-204 - 6.
 Employed Foster Parent Child Care Plan DCYF 10-406 - 2.
 Send the Foster Care License Renewal Notice DCYF 10-436. - 3.
-Track the expiration dates and demonstrate diligent efforts to assist a family to renew. - 4.
-Notify the foster parents at least two weeks before the license expires that placement and payment will be stopped if their foster care application is not received before the license expiration date. - 5.
-If an application has not been received within one day of the license expiration date, the LD worker must contact the licensee and assist in obtaining an application if the foster parents intends to renew. - 6.
+Track the expiration dates and demonstrate diligent efforts to assist families to renew. - 4.
+Notify foster parents at least two weeks before the license expires that placement and payment will be stopped if their foster care application is not received before the license expiration date. - 5.
+Contact the licensee and assist in obtaining an application, if the foster parents intends to renew and an application has not been received within one day of the license expiration date. - 6.
 Close the license if a signed application is not received by the license expiration date.
-If there are children placed in the foster home, the LD worker must notify the placement worker that the license has been closed. - 7.
+If there are children placed in the foster home, LD workers must notify caseworkers that the license has been closed. - 7.
 Complete an updated home study in FamLink if the family is planning to adopt within the next twelve months. - 8.
 Complete additional forms depending on the changes in family circumstances.
 Forms include, but are not limited to - 1.
 Financial Worksheet DCYF 14-452 - 2.
 Applicant Medical Report DCYF 13-001 - 3.
 Marital/Civil Union/Domestic Partnership History DCYF 09-979 - 4.
 Licensing and Safety Supervision Plan for Site Specific Conditions DCYF 10-419, as applicable. - 9.
-Require the applicant to provide additional information or complete an evaluation when concerns are identified during the interview or on the renewal paperwork.
+Require applicants to provide additional information or complete an evaluation when concerns are identified during the interview or on the renewal paperwork.
 Evaluations required are at the foster parent's expense. - 10.
-Obtain a release signed by the applicant allowing information sharing before, during and after the evaluation. - 11.
+Obtain releases signed by applicants to allow information sharing before, during, and after the evaluation. - 11.
 Provide all information to the evaluator related to the worker's concern. - 12.
-Complete background checks on individuals age 16 years and older, including those living on the premises, and other requirements in the Background Checks policy. - 13.
-Discuss with the supervisor to determine if a household member under the age of 16 years needs to complete a background check to verify safety of a child placed in a licensed home per the Background Checks policy. - 14.
+Complete background checks on individuals age 16 years and older, including those living on the premises, and other requirements in the Background Checks policy.

+- 13. Discuss with the supervisor to determine if a household member under the age of 16 years needs to complete a background check to verify safety of a child placed in a licensed home per the Background Checks policy. - 14.
 Complete a FamLink person search and DCYF file review on all persons, regardless of any age living in the home, or are being cleared to provide substitute care for children. - 15.
 Complete the following required forms: - 1.
 Home Study File Checklist DCYF 10-182 - 2.
 Foster Home Inspection Checklist DCYF 10-183 - 3.
 Foster Home Re-Assessment DCYF 10-405 - 4.
 Licensing and Safety Supervision Plan for Site Specific Conditions DCYF 10-419, as applicable. - 5.
 Document individual training plan for the next renewal period.
-Worker may use the Individual Training Plan DCYF 06-166.

-- 16. Confirm the completion of required foster parent training.
+Worker may use the Individual Training Plan DCYF 06-166. - 16.
+Confirm the completion of required foster parent training.
 See Foster Parent Training policy. - 17.
 Approve or deny the license in writing following the supervisor's review of the license per Adverse Action on a Foster Care License policy. - 18.
-Provide a paper copy of the Renewal License Letter DSHS 10-431, the Foster Parent Rights and Responsibilities, and Foster Parent ID Cards to the foster parent following supervisor approval.
+Provide a paper copy of the Renewal License Letter DCYF 10-431, the Foster Parent Rights and Responsibilities, and Foster Parent ID Cards to the foster parent following supervisor approval.